Back to Company presentation

 for the fixed telecom network. .”

-We will be at the cutting edge of development of products and systems that enable services to be sent over the fixed network that are currently available only on the mobile network.
+They will be at the cutting edge of development of products and systems that enable services to be sent over the fixed network that are currently available only on the mobile network.
 Wireless Application Protocol (WAP) is a service that has not developed completely for the mobile network.
 However, with the launch of GPRS, WAP will gain wider use.
-Viking Telecom will then of course supply WAP over the fixed telecom network.
+Veeking Telekom will then of course supply WAP over the fixed telecom network.
 After WAP will come the further development of SMS, such as EMS and MMS, where it is possible to send images and sound messages over the 3G networks.
-Viking Telecom will make sure that these services are available over the fixed telecom networks, too.
+Veeking Telekom will make sure that these services are available over the fixed telecom networks, too.

-We forecast continued strong sales of our router products for 2002 mainly for cordless telephones.
-Deregulation of the telecoms market has continued outside Europe and we hope to be able to spread our successful router concept onto these markets.
+They forecast continued strong sales of their router products for 2002 mainly for cordless telephones.
+Deregulation of the telecoms market has continued outside Europe and they hope to be able to spread their successful router concept onto these markets.

 “Thanks to flexibility and speed we’ll be able to assert